Philippe Parreno - Elsewhen

-The “Hors-les-murs” programme, inaugurated in 2014, showcases previously unseen works of the Collection in the Espaces Louis Vuitton in Tokyo, Munich, Beijing and Venice, thus realizing the Fondation’s commitment to mount international projects and make them accessible to a broader public.
+The “Hors-les-murs” programme, inaugurated in 2014, showcases previously unseen works of the Collection in the Espaces Louis Vuitton Tokyo, München, Beijing and Venezia, thus realizing the Fondation’s commitment to mount international projects and make them accessible to a broader public.

 As part of the Collateral Events of the 58th International Art Exhibition – La Biennale di Venezia, the Fondation is hosting a new exhibition "Hors-les-murs", Elsewhen, displaying a whole new installation by French artist Philippe Parreno at the Espace Louis Vuitton Venezia.